 Also what do you see in the logs?

 Aug 10, 2016 Question:Can I change the LLDP parameters on my Poly phone?

 Jul 31, 2020 Question: How can I troubleshoot a phone not getting an IP or DHCP issues?

 It would also be useful to find what type of Trio and/or what software version was used.
 What is the switch manufacturer and what SW version?

-Notice: This community forum is not an official HP Poly support resource, thus responses from HP Poly employees, partners, and customers alike are best-effort in attempts to share learned knowledge.
+Notice: I am an HP Poly employee but all replies within the community are done as a volunteer outside of my day role.
+This community forum is not an official HP Poly support resource, thus responses from HP Poly employees, partners, and customers alike are best-effort in attempts to share learned knowledge.
 If you need immediate and/or official assistance please open a service ticket through your support channels.

 Please also ensure you always check the General VoIP , Video Endpoint , UC Platform (Microsoft) , PSTN